-Johnson & Johnson (JNJ)’s Ethicon unit properly designed a vaginal mesh implant and adequately warned of its risks, a company lawyer told jurors weighing a lawsuit by a woman who blames the device for her 18 surgeries.
+Johnson & Johnson (JNJ:US)’s Ethicon unit properly designed a vaginal mesh implant and adequately warned of its risks, a company lawyer told jurors weighing a lawsuit by a woman who blames the device for her 18 surgeries.

 Christy Jones urged state jurors in Atlantic City, New Jersey, to reject a lawsuit by Linda Gross, who contends Ethicon’s design of her Gynecare Prolift was defective.
 Gross claims J&J failed to warn her and her doctor of the risks.
 The case is the first of 1,800 such lawsuits to go to trial.